plone/training/mastering_plone/dexterity.rst

 Approaches for Developers:

 * Schema in Dexterity: TTW, XML, Python.
-Interface = schema, often no class needed
+Interface = schema, often no class needed.
-* Schema in Archetypes: Schema only in Python
+* Schema in Archetypes: Schema only in Python.

 * Dexterity: Easy permissions per field, easy custom forms.
-* Archetypes: Permissions per field hard, custom forms even harder.
+* Archetypes: Permissions per field are hard, custom forms even harder.
 * If you have to program for old sites you need to know Archetypes!
 * If starting fresh, go with Dexterity.

 Extending:

 * Dexterity has Behaviors: easily extendable.
-Just activate a behavior TTW and your content type is e.g. translatable (plone.app.multilingual).
+Just activate a behavior TTW and your content type is e.g. translatable (:py:mod:`plone.app.multilingual`).
-* Archetypes has archetypes.schemaextender.
+* Archetypes has :py:mod:`archetypes.schemaextender`.
 Powerful but not as flexible.

 We have only used Dexterity for the last few years.
 We teach Dexterity and not Archetypes because it's more accessible to beginners, has a great TTW story and is the future.

 Views:

-* Both Dexterity and Archetypes have a default view for contenttypes.
+* Both Dexterity and Archetypes have a default view for content types.
 * Browser Views provide custom views.
-* You can generate views for content-types in the browser without programming (using the Add-on plone.app.mosaic)
+* You can generate views for content types in the browser without programming (using the :py:mod:`plone.app.mosaic` Add-on).
-* Display Forms
+* Display Forms.

 .. _dexterity1-modify-label: